projectara/greybus-spec/source/index.rst

          disconnect message

 .. [#cs] The message is sent to the destination device (by specifying
-         its device id in the UniPro header).
+         its device id in the |unipro| header).
 So it's sort of implied, and not part of the message itself.

 .. [#ct] This doesn't apply to ES1